emagiz/emdocs/mds/microlearning/crashcourse-platform-design-storing-metadata.md

 ## 4. Assignment

 The assignment is easy this time.
-Add relevant information on atleast one machine within your project that could clarify specific information on machine level.
+Add relevant information on at least one machine within your project that could clarify specific information on the machine level.
-This assignment can be completed with the help of a associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.
+This assignment can be completed with the help of an associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways